Skip to main content

 "This is all your fault."
 Bina made her look shocked.

-"You gave so much leverage to that widow, now she is dancing on your head all day.
+"You gave so much leverage to that widow; now she is dancing on your head all day.
 Why don't you think about your own family?
 Your own future?
 Try to mend your relationships?"
 Bina retorted, "Stop messing with my son's head."

 "Maa."
 Nikhil stopped her "She was here to say goodbye.
 Why are you blaming Boudi?"

 "Why shouldn't I?
-It's because of her school you stayed back.
+It's because of her school that you stayed back.
 That widow must have done some black magic on you.
 I will take you to Kapali Baba soon."
 Bina sounded alarmed.
 "And this girl."
 She snapped as Bondita looked away.

 "This family gives her way too much freedom."
 Bina fumed.